 Fingerprint identification is perhaps the most important and well-known form of biometrics.
 Virtually everyone understands the basics: fingerprints are unique to each individual and contain markers that can be used to compare samples and identify the person responsible for leaving a fingerprint mark with substantial reliability.
 Although not always as “cut and dry” as they appear in crime dramas, fingerprints are a steady tool of law and a source of many interesting scenarios.

 Years ago, I represented a client in a dependency matter.
 The situation was complicated because the child was a teenager whose behavior was out of control.
 The parents, divorced but able to work together to raise their three children, were at the end of their rope with their 14-year-old, who had been diagnosed with Oppositional Defiance Disorder.

-Fast forward to the present day: my client had a chance to take a positon at a school district.
-His positon was not academic, but the district did require that he submit a fingerprint card.
+Fast forward to the present day: my client had a chance to take a position at a school district.
+His position was not academic, but the district did require that he submit a fingerprint card.
 His clearance was denied and he was on the precipice of losing this job opportunity because his fingerprints were tied to the old DCS case.
 As a result of DCS involvement those many years ago, my client had been placed on the Central Registry – a list of names of individuals who have DCS reports, typically the names of parents who have abused children.

-Fortunately, there are options.
+Fortunately, my client had options.
 There is an administrative process overseen by a administrative law judge where we had the chance to address the issue.

-In that situation, we were fortunate enough to have an understanding judge who realized who helped us make a good cause exception to the rule.
+In that situation, we were fortunate enough to have an understanding judge who helped us make a good cause exception to the rule.
 Fingerprints can be a tricky field to navigate, especially involving cases of child custody.